So, What Needs to be Recorded?

 So to conclude, in order to demonstrate best practice for MiFID II, Article 16, your firm requires a full archiving solution to start recording your electronic communications effectively and compliantly.

-Even if your firm is not fully compliant by January 2018, in using the above checklist provided, you can at least ensure that you will be taking the right steps in an attempt to comply as fully as possible by the deadline.
+Even if your firm is still not fully compliant at this stage, in using the above checklist provided, you can at least ensure that you will be taking the right steps in an attempt to comply as soon as possible.

-For more information on archiving for MiFID II, Article 16, request a personalised demo archive of your business' website today and see how MirrorWeb can help with your organisation's compliance.
+For more information on archiving for MiFID II, Article 16, request a trial archive of your business' website today and see how MirrorWeb can help with your organisation's compliance.